-White meals are an important category of metals used in various industrial applications, just as alloys are.
+White metals are an important category of metals used in various industrial applications, just as alloys are.
 An old use of white metals is their referencing in the antique trade for describing items suspected of containing silver but not hallmarked.
 As an example, the term “white metal” is used in the British fine art trade auction catalogs to refer to foreign silver items not carrying British Assay Office marks, but are however known to be silver and priced accordingly.
 This post will briefly introduce what white metals are, their general properties, and their applications in daily life.

 What are White Metals?